ethercreative/simplemap/docs/rendering/static.md

 - **`center`** - This can be an address string (i.e. "Maidstone, UK"), a lat / lng variable (i.e. `[51.272154, 0.514951]` or
                  `{ lat: 51.272154, lng: 0.514951 }`).
+- **`centerFallback`** - The fallback location that will be used if the center specified above is empty.
+Must be lat / lng.
 - **`width`** - The width of the map image (see max image sizes below).
 - **`height`** - The height of the map image (see max image sizes below).
 - **`zoom`** - The zoom level of the map (must be between 0 and 18).